turboladen/ror_class/d3/0_intro.md

     end
     ```
 * No limit on number of params...
-    * Don't do more than 5.
+    * Good practice: don't do more than 5.

 !SLIDE bullets